 Essentially the most common knee injuries is an anterior cruciate ligament (ACL) sprain or tear.
-Athletes who engage in high intense sports like soccer, football, and basketball are more inclined to injure their anterior cruciate ligaments.
-It is highly likely that a surgery is required to regain full use of your knee for those who have injured their anterior cruciate ligaments.
+Athletes who engage in high intensity sports like soccer, football, and basketball are more inclined to injure their anterior cruciate ligaments.
+It is highly likely that surgery is required to regain full use of your knee for those who have injured their ACL.
 It all depends on several factors, including the seriousness of your injury along with your level of activity.

 Anatomy of the knee

 Cruciate ligaments are found within your knee joint.
-They cross one another to make an “X” where the anterior cruciate ligament lies in front and the posterior cruciate ligament in back.
+They cross one another to make an “X” – where the anterior cruciate ligament lies in front and the posterior cruciate ligament lies in the back.
 The cruciate ligaments control the back and forth motion of one’s knee.
 The anterior cruciate ligament runs diagonally in the centre of the knee.
-It prevents the shinbone (tibia) from sliding out in front of the thighbone (femur).
+It prevents the shinbone (tibia) from sliding out in front of the thigh bone (femur).
 Both together provide rotational stability for the knee.

-About 50 % of injuries to the anterior cruciate ligament occur together with injury to other structures inside the knee, which include articular cartilage, meniscus, and other ligaments.
-Injured ligaments are viewed as “sprains” and therefore are graded on the basis severity.
+About 50 % of anterior cruciate ligament injuries occur together with other structures inside the knee.
+These include articular cartilage, meniscus, and other ligaments.
+Injured ligaments are viewed as “sprains” and therefore are graded on the basis of severity.

-• Grade 3 Sprains.
-This kind of sprain is most frequently known as complete tear of the ligament.
-The ligament has become separated into two pieces, resulting in the knee joint being unstable.
+Grade 3 Sprains – known as a complete tear.
+The ligament has become separated into two pieces.
+Resulting in the knee joint being unstable.

 After you injure your anterior cruciate ligament, you would possibly hear a “popping” noise and you’ll feel your knee give out from under you.
 Other typical symptoms include:

-• Tenderness over the joint line discomfort while walking
+Tenderness over the joint line and discomfort while walking

-Treatment for an ACL tear can vary based on a person’s individual needs.
-For instance, the young athlete associated with agility sports will probably require surgery to soundly resume sports.
+Treatment for an ACL tear can vary – based on a person’s individual needs.
+The young athlete associated with agility sports, for example, will most probably require surgery to soundly resume sports.
 The less active, usually older, individual might possibly get back to a quieter lifestyle without surgery.

-• Bracing.
-Your chiropractor may recommend a brace to guard your knee from instability.
-To help protect your knee, you could be given crutches to help keep you against putting weight on your leg.
+Bracing.
+Your chiropractor may recommend a brace to guard your knee against instability.
+You may be given crutches to help your knee and keep you from putting weight on your leg.